KenPainter/GenLogic/docs/architecture/consolidated-triggers.md

 ```

 ### 4. Test Bidirectional Flows
-When you have parent ↔ child automation (SUM + FOLLOW), test updates in both directions to verify loop prevention works.
+When you have parent ↔ child automation (SUM + SYNC), test updates in both directions to verify loop prevention works.

 ### 5. Understand the Four Steps
 When debugging trigger issues, trace through the four steps sequentially.
 Most issues are ordering problems (e.g., calculating before pulling from parent).